 Dissatisfied with the tabernacle he has built for the Ark of the Covenant, David consults with the prophet Nathan.
 The king points to the ornate roof of his home, questioning if it is right that the Ark should rest in a shelter poorer than his own house.
 The Lord speaks to David through Nathan, revealing that the building of the new Temple shall fall not to David but to his son, Solomon.
 (2 Samuel 7:2–13)

 David is Satisfied

 David accepts this judgment and gives thanks in the tabernacle for the Lord's many blessings.
-(2 Kings 7:18–29)
+(2 Samuel 7:18–29)

 The Israelite conquest continues; David destroys Hadadezer, king of Zobah, and subdues his Syrian allies.
 As David pursues Hadadezer, Israelite forces lay waste to Damascus.
-(2 Kings 8:3–6)
+(2 Samuel 8:3–6)

 Folio 40r (Latin)

 Upper left: How David talked to Nathan the prophet, saying that it was disgraceful that, while he dwelt in a house of cedar, the ark of God dwelt in an unworthy house.
 At first, Nathan told him to do what he had in his heart, for the Lord was with him.
 Then, a divine response having been obtained, he announced to him many and glorious promises of God, and among other things that a son would come out of his loins who would reign most happily after him and would build a house for God and a temple for his name.
 (2 Samuel 7: 1–17)

 Upper right: How, having heard God’s promises from the prophetic mouth, David bends down before God with great obedience, giving thanks and praying.
 (2 Samuel 7: 18–29)